JustinS543/CIS250_Homework/CIS250_Homework04_JustinSchley/Readme.txt

 **Reader

-The Reader class contains variables and functions to read, write, and sort data.
-The variables which contain Pos or Len change the position and length of the data to accomodate differently parsed files.
-Variables ending in Temp are used to temporarily hold data to pass to a Person object.
+The Reader class contains variables and functions to read, write, and sort data.Variables ending in Temp are used to temporarily hold data to pass to a Person object.
 The array is created using the Person class to create Person objects for each position in the array.

 **Person

 The Person class contains variables for name, wage, ID, and deptID.
 The class uses an overloaded constructor to accept data and create a Person object.
 There are also getters for each variable to get the information from each object.